 These laws also work to encourage the medical industry to police itself and develop sound procedures to help prevent medical errors.
 California hospitals are required to create medication error reduction plans under SB 1876, the Medication Safety Bill.
 With severe penalties for medical errors, the healthcare industry is working hard to try to avoid such problems from occurring.
 Despite their best efforts, mistakes continue to injure and kill patients.
 The problem is even worse at non-hospital care facilities, including nursing homes and home care treatment provider companies.
 On their side, hospital management does want to improve medical care and avoid medical errors, and they often create even stricter policies to reduce errors than are required by state laws.

-California Personal lnjury from Medical Errors
+San Diego Personal lnjury from Medical Errors

 When you pursue justice after injury or death of a loved one due to medical errors, many limitations and restrictions may apply.
 This is another reason why it is most beneficial to have an experienced California Medical Errors Lawyer handle your case immediately.